The Elements Of Effective Content Marketing On LinkedIn

 - Sponsor the type of content that will resonate with your audience: if your efforts will be fruitful, then you may need to focus on sponsoring content that has already proven to be popular with your immediate network.
 There is a greater probability the content that already resonates with your immediate connections will succeed with a larger audience

-- Optimize your sponsored content: there is a helpful list of tips on LinkedIn to help you improve your ads and get the best out of them.
-You should check it out.
+- Optimize your sponsored content: here is a helpful list of tips on LinkedIn to help you improve your ads and get the best out of them.
+Check it out.